-Finally, you'll want to configure an Entry Event for your Workflow.
-The Entry Event is the event an end user needs to complete in order to qualify for the Workflow.
+Once you've selected your App Group, you'll next want to configure an Entry Event for your Workflow.
+The Entry Event is the event an end user needs to perform in order to qualify for the Workflow.
 Entry events are based on the Global Events you made during your setup process.

 Click Create Workflow to start building your Workflow.

-Changing the re-entry limit allows you specify how many times a user can enter your Workflow.
+Changing the re-entry limit allows you to specify how many times a user can enter your Workflow.

 At the top of the Workflows page, you'll see the entry event's name and any conditions added to it.
 Click the entry event to configure re-entry.

-At the bottom of the modal, you'll see an option to configure How often can a user enter this workflow?
-You have three options:
+At the bottom of the modal, you'll see 3 options to configure How often can a user enter this workflow?